 HIIT stands for High-Intensity Interval Training and it’s all the rage at the minute.
 F45, Crossfit, and other group fitness classes are all HIIT activities and understandably so.
 The workouts are loaded with fat burning exercises designed to raise your metabolism and increase your propensity for fat loss.

-In fact, one meta-analysis of over 30 studies on fitness activities for weight loss found that people who did HIIT training lost up to 28 per cent more weight than those who did longer forms of moderate-intensity activity.
 The reason HIIT training is so beneficial for weight loss is that the constant variations in intensity and activity boost your heart rate and your metabolism long after the fat-burning workout finishes.
 With the ease at which you can elevate your heart rate, HIIT training remains one of the quickest ways to lose fat.